MileHacker Logo

 Cuenca is a charming medieval fortress city in Castilla-La Mancha.
 It earns renown for its dramatic cliffside architecture, including the iconic Hanging Houses.
 UNESCO noted its distinct character, designating it a World Heritage site.
 The city has a rich blend of history, art, and natural beauty.
 Its significant river gorges and the surrounding natural parks add to its allure.

 The city proper numbers approximately 53,000 residents as of 2023.
-This creates a welcoming, manageable size for visitors, large enough for amenities but small enough to feel intimate.
+This results in a welcoming, manageable size for visitors, large enough for amenities but small enough to feel intimate.

 Population